QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

 A credible government plan $\vec \mu$ plays multiple roles.

 * It is a sequence of actions chosen by the government.
-* It is a sequence of private agents' forecasts of government actions.
+* It is a sequence of the representative agent's forecasts of government actions.

-Thus, $\vec \mu$ is both a government policy and a collection of private agents' forecasts of  government policy.
+Thus, $\vec \mu$ is both a government policy and a collection of the representative agent's forecasts of  government policy.

 Does the government *choose*  policy actions or does it simply *confirm* prior private sector forecasts of those actions?